anisotropi4/goldfinch/README.md

    The output is in json pretty-printed using the 'jq' command-line tool https://stedolan.github.io/jq/

-2.2) aqlx.sh: A command-line wrapper script for arangodb identical to aqls.sh but without 'jq' pretty-print.
+2.2) **aqlx.sh** A command-line wrapper script for arangodb identical to aqls.sh but without 'jq' pretty-print.

-2.3) ar-env.sh: A wrapper script to set the following shell environment parameters used by the aqls.sh and aqlx.sh arangodb wrapper scripts
+2.3) **ar-env.sh** A wrapper script to set the following shell environment parameters used by the aqls.sh and aqlx.sh arangodb wrapper scripts
    username      ARUSR default root

    password      ARPWD default lookup as key:pair from $HOME/.aqlpass file